feihong/coroutine-talk/slides.md

 - Invokes the generator function to get a generator
 - Extracts promises from generator
 - When promises are fulfilled, feeds those values back into generator
-- Promise chaining is used to preserve execution order
+- A promise is `then`ed to the next promise to preserve execution order

 ---
 # Live draw a diagram